 Getting to Sigulda

-Frequent buses and trains run from Riga to Sigulda.
+There are frequent buses running from Riga to Sigulda.
 The trip lasts about 1h15 and costs 2-3 EUR.

 Would you consider Sigulda as an adventure/sports destination?
 Am I a whimp for getting out of the bungee jump?
 Would you have gone on the bobsleigh ride or the catapult?
 I love to hear from you, so let me know in the comments below!